Phuire-Research/Round8/README.md

 Note this is not a true counting replacement.
 We have a variant Base 100 System called RoundX.
 That will be extend the Series for some Time, but would exist on top of Round8.

+**How** How do we save 7% on all energy use in the world?
+What is the most expensive computer operation?
+Accessing memory.
+With Round8 we surpass Hex at just 16bits.
+It's clean, it's provable, and can be a drop be made a replacement for Hex.
+We can *UnHex Binary*.

 ## Test Coverage

 ### Test Suite Statistics